Skip to main content

 Using the Certificate in Application Code

 The ifHttpAgent interface provides a SetCertificatesFile method that can be used to set the certificate file used for HTTP requests made by the implementing object.
-Most Roku objects, including roSGNode and roUrlTransfer objects implement this interface, see the Roku documentation for more details.
+Most Roku objects, including roSGNode, roVideoPlayer and roUrlTransfer objects implement this interface, see the Roku documentation for more details.
+If you are using a third-party library, please refer to the library's documentation for the correct way to set the certificate file.

 Set the certificate file to the system default.
 This will be replaced with the TV Labs certificate in the next section: